UK COVID-19 Financial and Business Support Measures

 Employers will, as before, need to ensure that employment law considerations are taken into account and that agreement for furlough is reached with employees and documented in writing.

-Employers remain responsible for covering any employer costs in addition to wages, such as employer’s national insurance contributions and pension contributions.
+Employers remain responsible for covering any employer costs in addition to the wages covered by the grant, such as wage top-ups, employer’s national insurance contributions and pension contributions.

 Job Support Scheme